The Superior Foes of Spider-Man: Plot

 Feeling at his lowest, Myers meets up with his new girlfriend at a bar and tells her that not only is he a super villain, but he also had just let the biggest score of his life slip though his fingers to Chameleon.
 At the end of the date, she convinces Myers to believe in himself as they kiss.
-The kiss is cut short by Bullseye who was hired at the request of The Owl.
+The kiss is cut short by Bullseye who was hired at the request of Owl.
 Bullseye captures Myers and his girlfriend, but only after Myers shows his true colors yet again by offering to trade his life for hers to mimic Bullseye's infamous murder of Elektra.
-The Owl reveals that this Bullseye is only a robot constructed by Tinkerer, and that he knows that Myers stole the painting of Doom.
+Owl reveals that this Bullseye is only a robot constructed by Tinkerer, and that he knows that Myers stole the painting of Doom.
 Myers then constructs another lie, saying that The Chameleon stole his identity and lead his team.
-The Owl believing Myers to be of little threat and incapable of any real power plays, offers Myers a chance to prove his story.
-Myers then goes into The Chameleon's base with a hidden camera, and manipulates Chameleon into mocking Myers while wearing Myers' face.
-The Owl, who now believes Myers' lie, lets Myers live and plans to attack Chameleon in revenge with his original team and additional super-powered henchmen, dubbed the Sinister Sixteen.
+Owl believing Myers to be of little threat and incapable of any real power plays, offers Myers a chance to prove his story.
+Myers then goes into Chameleon's base with a hidden camera, and manipulates Chameleon into mocking Myers while wearing Myers' face.
+Owl, who now believes Myers' lie, lets Myers live and plans to attack Chameleon in revenge with his original team and additional super-powered henchmen, dubbed the Sinister Sixteen.
 Myers this time lets Overdrive steal Doom's portrait.
-Shultz escapes Hammerhead, who was tipped off by Hydro-Man as to Shultz's location and possession of Silvermane's head, and meets up with the team at their safe-house.
-The team steal SIlvermane's head, beat up Shultz and bury him alive in a grave, then decide to trade Silvermane's head with the Maggia, but unbeknownst to them they each made a secret pact to double-cross each other: Beetle asked her father to bring an army, Sander's asks Madame Masque, and Overdrive asks Mister Negative.
+Shocker escapes Hammerhead, who was tipped off by Hydro-Man as to Shocker's location and possession of Silvermane's head, and meets up with the team at their safe-house.
+The team steal Silvermane's head, beat up Shocker and bury him alive in a grave, then decide to trade Silvermane's head with the Maggia, but unbeknownst to them they each made a secret pact to double-cross each other: Beetle asked her father to bring an army, Sander's asks Madame Masque, and Overdrive asks Mister Negative.
 The trade-off turns into a fiasco as the four armies battle.
-Hydro-Man, feeling guilty for betraying Shultz, rescues him from the grave.
+Hydro-Man, feeling guilty for betraying Shocker, rescues him from the grave.

 Myers is nowhere to be seen since the whole fiasco was just an elaborate plot to steal some of Chameleon's shape-shifting serum, so he can pretend to be the Mets' pitcher, who was about to break his strikeout record.
 He calls his girlfriend to tell her to watch him on TV, but she turns out to actually be Black Cat, who stole the real Doom portrait hidden in his room.
 Owl then blackmails Myers to throw the game and not beat the record, but Myers throws the last strike anyway.
-Most of the team escape the battle and Shultz accidentally ends up saving the Maggia by knocking out The Punisher, who then crown as the new head of The Maggia Family.
+Most of the team escape the battle and Shocker accidentally ends up saving the Maggia by knocking out the Punisher, who then crown as the new head of the Maggia Family.